A Message about our county’s Air Ambulance

 on 5th June 2016 at the London Beach Country Hotel & Golf Course, Tenterden.

-This gallery contains mobile phone taken by this website editor when the Kent air ambulance landed after luncheon guests who had raised substantial sponsorship funds had been told of the latest developments in emergency care and met someone whose life had been saved solely due to prompt treatment on board and speedy delivery to a major trauma hospital.
+This gallery contains mobile phone photographs taken by Chris Godfrey when the Kent air ambulance landed after luncheon guests, who had raised substantial sponsorship funds, had been told about the latest developments in emergency care.
+They also met someone whose life had been saved, solely due to prompt treatment on board and speedy delivery to a major trauma hospital.
 The pilot, doctor & two paramedics are seen describing their work and answering the many questions.

 The Five Church Walkers' donations, no matter how small when added together can total over £1,000 each year, so every little helps!